 As a kid, and long before ‘game-boy’s or video equipment became available to occupy the little ones in the back seat – it was what passed outside that remained impressionable.
-As my family traveled by car from South Florida to North Georgia the parents exerted strict ‘crowd control’ within, leaving the sisters and I only to stare from the back seat onto the rolling pavement ahead.
-The small lane of asphalt rolled like a gentle black ribbon over the hills ahead, splitting the straight pines at the next horizon, the scenery remains fresh in my warmest thoughts.
+When my family traveled by car from South Florida to North Georgia the parents exerted strict ‘crowd control’ within, leaving the sisters and I only to stare from the back seat onto the rolling pavement ahead.
+The small lane of asphalt rolled like a gentle black ribbon over the hills ahead, splitting the straight pines at the next horizon – the scenery remains fresh in my warmest thoughts.
 The value of what I saw at the time, the ‘character’ within it all, remained to be noticed along those highways for years to come.
 Many features stood into the late 60′s and 70′s – some highlights remain to this day.

 As a young adult I drove a truck delivering produce from Florida to New York City, – I never ‘didn’t’ notice that highway character along the bi-ways.

 As I drove the interstates were still being completed (esp I 95, I 26, I 77, and more), the ‘corridors’ were lined with passing character.
 It struck me as a time and setting in evolution of sorts – our past.
 What I saw ‘reeked with stories of a once thriving economy.

 As a professional driver in the early 70′s I was bound to a schedule and to the interstate’s effectiveness in meeting my deadline, it took 22-hours of straight driving from SW Fla to New York City.
 In those years I moved way too steadily along the by-ways to fully appreciate that rich history, still I recognized the contribution to the local societies.